How to Win a "Best and Final" Offer Campaign in 2026

 Best and Final Offer auctions are usually:

-Some interested buyers might not be informed of the auction, if the agents do not know they are interested.
+While this might seem OK, it is no longer considered a fair auction in 2026.
+Interested buyers can miss this auction, if the agents do not know they are interested.
 Or if the agents believe they have enough interested buyers, they may stop informing other less promising buyers, due to time constraints.

 How do you Prepare for a Best and Final Offer Auction?